 I know that sounds simplistic, but unless you’re trying for some esoteric 1930’s German look, exposing your scene is the paramount concern.
 If you can see the actors and whatever else is important (the detonator, the alien under the table, the gun) then your lighting is fine.
 If the only people who criticize the lighting are lighting designers who complain about temperature and flags, your lighting is fine.

-Another use for your pocket film school is learning about angles.
+Another use for your pocket film education is learning about angles.
 A smartphone is small.
 Duh.
 You can hold it at fascinating angles.
 Hell, you could put it face up on a table and shoot a bizarre angle of two people talking.
 Experiment.
-That’s what they’ll have you do in film school.
+That’s what they’ll have you do with a formal film education.
 Or maybe they won’t.

 There was this guy in a film school, somewhere, a while ago, who wanted an interesting angle of one of his actors in a kitchen.
 He took off the back of a refrigerator, and shot the actor from the food’s POV.
 His teacher blew a gasket!
 “You can only put the camera where a human being could be!”

-The Pocket Film School.
+The Pocket Film Education.
 You have everything you need to teach yourself filmmaking.
 Now, go make a film.